 The Gradient Gives Back Community Outreach Program aims to help poor and distressed Americans at risk of losing their homes.

 Whether you own your home or are renting, the organization provides mortgage payment or lease assistance by making payments for you.
-While they are based in Minnesota, they assist families nationwide.
+Although they are based in Minnesota, they assist families nationwide.

 For more information or to apply, visit the Gradient Gives Back Foundation website.

-NetWish is a nonprofit focused on paying it forward.
+NetWish is a non-traditional nonprofit (none of the donations receive a tax benefit for donating) focused on paying it forward.
 Individuals provide help to others by granting small “wishes” or requests for help that cost $200 or less.
-The charity will send gift cards to recipients to help them pay for rent, utilities, medical bills, or to buy clothes for a job interview.
+The charity will send gift cards to recipients to help them pay for rent, utilities, medical bills or to buy clothes for a job interview.

 To submit a request, visit NetWish and click on “Make a NetWish.”

 The United Way 211 Information and Assistance Helpline is a free and confidential service available 24 hours a day, seven days a week.
 By calling, emailing or texting 2-1-1, you can get connected to local resources to help you through a crisis.

 Whether you need emergency food stamps, housing, medical aid or are a victim of domestic abuse, 211 can help you find services in your area.

 You can find out more information or get help at 211.org.